 Dangers of Swimming with Contact Lenses

-It is likely that your contact lenses will fall out if you open your eyes underwater.
-They might stay in place if you only open them for a moment but we highly discourage you from swimming with contacts.
+Contact lenses are likely to fall out if you open your eyes underwater.
+Sometimes they might stay in if you open them for a moment.
+However, we advise against swimming wearing contact lenses.

 Best Practices for Swimming with Contacts

 If you must swim wearing contact lenses, there are some things to keep in mind.
 Our best practices can help you prevent eye infections!

 Wearing waterproof goggles stops bacteria from getting stuck under your contact lenses.
 Choosing the right goggles can make a difference when you go swimming.
 Check out this article for choosing the best non-prescription goggles.